Latest News

 Amy Lv.
 Lewis Jackson, and Dylan Duan

+Due to the disruption of mines, copper concentrate supplies are becoming scarcer and more expensive.
+The growth in smelting capacity in China has increased competition globally for this feedstock.
 The fees paid for processing copper (also known as treatment and refinement charges) have dropped to negative historic levels.
 China announced on Wednesday that it had suspended the construction of 2 million metric tonnes of new smelting capacities.
 This was a gesture to the difficulties faced by Chinese smelters during annual negotiations over copper concentrate supplies.

-The Chinese government is redoubling its efforts to reverse the rampant overcapacity of industrial production.
-Policies to reduce production have been implemented for coal, lithium, and polysilicon (the raw material used in solar panels).
+Unidentified Chinese analyst said that the announcement which didn't name any projects only raised questions.
+This included how the 2 million ton figure was calculated.
+The Chinese government is redoubling its efforts to reverse the rampant industrial overcapacity.
+Policies to reduce production have been implemented for coal, lithium and polysilicon (the raw material used in solar panels).

 (source: Reuters)